m4c4r0n1n/nananvim/README.md

 - [mason.nvim](https://github.com/williamboman/mason.nvim) - LSP installer
 - And many more listed in the plugin files

-Special shoutout to ThePrimeagen, TJ DeVries, and the Neovim community for inspiring this setup.

 ## License

 MIT - Do whatever you want with this config.
 No attribution needed but appreciated if you fork it or build something cool with it!